-To create a new project for the HyperLab's default sample spectra, select User projects,
+To create a new project for the HyperLab's default sample spectra, select User projects, then click on "New project" task at the right.

 Alternatively, you can use your keyboard: the arrow keys can be used to quickly navigate within the database tree, and Enter key starts the currently selected task.
 The Tab key switches between the Tasks and the Database tree window.